 Health: I am in my 50s.
 I have several health conditions that make me especially vulnerable to covid.
 I will only attend cons that have and enforce a strong mask policy.
 If you cancel needing masks at the last minute, I will cancel attending your con.
 If I get there and the mask policy isn’t enforced, I will leave.
 My health is more important than your bare face.

 This isn’t political — politics is below.
-Copious medical research shows that masks work, and YouTube is not science.
+Copious medical research shows that masks work, and science is not refutable by your favorite YouTube video.
 I follow this policy everywhere.
 Yes, that means I don’t eat indoors at restaurants or go to movie theaters.
 Ever.
 I practice at the dojo wearing a mask.
 (Yes, a sweat-saturated mask is disgusting, what’s your point?)

 Money: For me to speak at your event, you must cover my expenses: notably, travel, lodging, and meals.
 I am strongly biased towards events I can drive to.